Branding

-If your favicon is an SVG, PNG, or ICO, just drop your image in your site’s static/images/ directory and name it favicon.svg, favicon.png, or favicon.ico respectively.
+If your favicon is an SVG, PNG, or ICO, just drop your image in your site’s assets/images/ or static/images/ directory and name it favicon.svg, favicon.png, or favicon.ico respectively.

 If no favicon file is found, the theme will look up the alternative filename logo in the same location and will repeat the search for the list of supported file types.